-- 1. Any previous hospital attendance for bronchiolitis - 2.
+- 1. Any previous and separate (more than 7 days ago) hospital admission for bronchiolitis (defined as an admission to hospital requiring medical intervention, such as oxygen supplementation or medication to treat wheeze). - 2.
 More than one episode of healthcare professional-diagnosed wheeze prior to index bronchiolitis episode - 3.
 Premature gestational age less than 37 weeks - 4.
 Any severe chronic condition such as cystic fibrosis, sickle cell disease, severe developmental delay, immunodeficiency, or anything that has a significant impact on the respiratory tract (such as need for non-invasive ventilation) or increases vulnerability to respiratory tract infections. - 5.
 History of clinically significant neonatal disease (e.g. neonatal pneumonia, congenital lung abnormality, neonatal chronic lung disease) - 6.
 Genetic conditions that affect the immune system (e.g. Down's syndrome/Trisomy 21) - 7.
 Current regular oral montelukast or inhaled corticosteroid therapy or inhaled salbutamol therapy - 8.
 Current regular treatment with immunomodulatory drugs (e.g oral steroids) - 9.
 Known allergy or previous intolerance to study medication. - 10.
 Enrolment in another clinical trial of a medicinal product.
 Non-CTIMP study participation is allowed. - 11.
 Sibling of a BLIPA participant (of the same household or family)